eucalyptus/architecture/features/object-storage/docs/scalable_walrus.md

 * objectstorage.s3provider.usebackendhttps -- Configures the backend provider for S3 compatible backends (Walrus/RiakCS/Ceph) to use HTTPS for operations from the OSG->OSP

 ### Securing data at rest
+Security of data at rest is the responsibility of the OSP implementations themselves.

 ## Configuration of Object Storage
 ### Selecting the OSP